Rust Smart Pointers Explained

 - You are working in a multi-threaded environment.

-❌ Don’t use Arc<T>
+Don’t use Arc when:

-- You don’t need thread safety (
+- You don’t need thread safety (Rc is more efficient in single-threaded code).

-is more efficient in single-threaded code). - You need mutable access (use
+- You need mutable access (use Mutex with Arc for that).

 RefCell: Interior Mutability (Runtime Borrow Checking)

-What is RefCell<T>
+What is RefCell?

 - Allows mutable access to data even when it’s immutable.

-- Unlike Rust’s usual borrowing rules (checked at compile time),
+- Unlike Rust’s usual borrowing rules (checked at compile time), RefCell enforces borrowing rules at runtime.

-enforces borrowing rules at runtime. - Useful when you need shared mutability in a single-threaded program.
+- Useful when you need shared mutability in a single-threaded program.

-How to Use RefCell<T>
+How to Use RefCell

 use std::cell::RefCell;